Research says these 4 things give life meaning—and we’re missing them.

 Smith explains that the Four Pillars of Meaning are:

-(The Power of Meaning is an incredible book—a must-read for those in the midst of transition—and it’s the first book we’re reading for The Hustle to Heart Bookclub kicking off in October.
-You can learn more and join us here.)
+(The Power of Meaning is an incredible book—a must-read for those becoming disenchanted with conventional success—and it’s the first book we read in The Hustle to Heart Bookclub.
+Our next cohort opens for enrollment soon; you can learn more and join the waitlist here.)

 According to Smith, of the four, belonging consistently ranks highest in importance.
 However, the absence of any one of these pillars can leave a person feeling hollow.